 This Vietnamese-inspired dish features juicy tofu served in the most aromatic caramel sauce!
-It is infused with shallots, black pepper, and vegan fish sauce.
+This clay pot tofu is infused with shallots, black pepper, and vegan fish sauce.
 Plus, it has the perfect balance of sweet, salty, and spicy!

 📘 What is Braised Tofu